View on GitHub

 Building

-# Build CLI
+# Build the CLI

 go build -o shuffle-cli ./cmd/shuffle-cli

-# Build GUI based on Fyne
+# Build the Fyne GUI

 go build -o shuffle-gui ./cmd/shuffle-gui